thearn/webcam-pulse-detector/README.md

 This application uses [OpenCV](http://opencv.org/) to find the location of the user's face, then isolate the forehead region.
 Data is collected from this location over time to estimate the user's heart rate.
 This is done by measuring average optical intensity in the forehead location, in the subimage's green channel alone (a better color mixing ratio may exist, but the blue channel tends to be very noisy).
-Physiological data can be estimated this way thanks to the optical absorption characteristics of (oxy-) haemoglobin (see http://www.opticsinfobase.org/oe/abstract.cfm?uri=oe-16-26-21434).
+Physiological data can be estimated this way via a combination of [photoplethysmology](http://en.wikipedia.org/wiki/Photoplethysmogram) and the optical absorption characteristics of (oxy-) haemoglobin (see http://www.opticsinfobase.org/oe/abstract.cfm?uri=oe-16-26-21434).

 With good lighting and minimal noise due to motion, a stable heartbeat should be